Viraajthemaker/Viraaj_BlueStampPortfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe
+<iframe width="560" height="315" src="https://www.youtube.com/embed/801dQZTHeT4?si=0_psskIZ3us-BxwH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I finished the chassis of my hexapod and now it works from my computer.
-Some major issues that I faced was when I was assembling the hexapod, I put the servo horns on wrong.
+Some major issues that I faced was when I was assembling the hexapod was that I put all the servo horns on wrong.
 Due to this, I had to redo all of the screwing.
 This took 1 day but was a hassle.
-Next I finished the full
+Next, because we couldnt use lithuim batterys, I could've  desoldered the battery chassis or connect a new battery soucrce to it.
+I chose to connect a new 7.5 volt battery to it.
+It was very hard to make small solders for 2 wires but in the end I got it to work

 # Schematics